CompAndSave/hugo-decap-cas/content/posts/toner-leaks-how-to-handle-a-leaking-toner-cartridge.md

 * While using OEM products ensures the best results for your printing, you can also consider less expensive alternatives from trustworthy third-party sources like [CompAndSave](https://www.compandsave.com/) that offer the same quality and output.
 * Cartridges should be stored in a dry, cold environment in their original packing when not in use.
 This aids in averting future harm and degradation over time.

-By following these instructions and using caution when selecting toner and ink cartridges, you may reduce the possibility of cartridge leaks and enjoy hassle-free printing.
+By following these and using caution when selecting toner and ink cartridges, you may reduce the possibility of cartridge leaks and enjoy hassle-free printing.

 ## Cleaning After Printer Cartridge Leaking: 5 Tips